The science bit

 Originally from the Indian subcontinent, it spread from China to France and from Russia to Africa.
 It requires full light but can grow in most soil types providing they are damp.

-For centuries hemp has provided raw materials for communication, textiles, sea transportation, medicine, oil and much more.
+For centuries hemp has provided raw materials for paper, textiles, rope for ships, medicine, oil and much more.
 It is one of the most useful multi-purpose crops of the temperate world quoted as having over 25,000 end products.
 For example, the seed can be used as a food protein and the outer stem provides fibre for ropes and canvas for tents.
-It is illegal in most countries because the leaves can be dried and smoked to provide a mild narcotic.
+It is illegal in most countries because the leaves of the high-THC types can be dried and smoked to provide a mild narcotic.

 In order to grow hemp at Eden we needed an industrial licence and a physical barrier, so the barrier became the artistic installation: the Hemp Fence designed by George Fairhurst.
 It is also a symbolic barrier: visitors are invited to stick their neck out to see what is on the other side.